wtubog/ngx-ez-maps/README.md

     providers: [PlacesService]
 })
 export class CoreModule {}
 ```

-Use its methods within `onMapReady` only because each method within the `PlacesService` would need `map` instance
+Use its methods within `onMapReady` or keep the `map` instance returned when the event is fired because each method within the `PlacesService` would need `map` instance

 ```typescript